Dr. David Gorsich

 Thrust Area 2 Leader

-Team Leader, System Ground Vehicle Simulation Laboratory (GVSL), U.S. Army CCDC GVSC
+Team Leader, System Ground Vehicle Simulation Laboratory (GVSL), U.S. Army DEVCOM GVSC

 Mr. Paul serves as a Team Leader in the Ground Vehicle System Center’s System Ground Vehicle Simulation Laboratory (GVSL) where he has worked for 28 years.
 He holds extensive knowledge in the area of motion base simulation and its application in both man and hardware in the loop experiments.
 He is currently a senior adviser for the Crew Optimization and Augmentation Technologies Science and Technology program and is supporting the development of Crew Station and Squad interfaces for the Next Generation Combat Vehicle – Mission Enabling Technology – Demonstrator.